ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 Debug>Examine Object: Opens the object examiner for the selected or moused-over obj.
 Debug>Examine Persist Errors: Shows an examine dialog with any persist errors when saving (needs ECM HelperMod).
 Debug>Force Story Bits: Start or display the msg from a story bit.
+Debug>Loading Screen Log: Be able to see the console log (and other dialogs) during the loading screen.
 Debug>Material Properties: Shows list of material settings/.dds files for use with .mtl files.
 Debug>Measure Tool: Measures stuff (press again to remove the lines).
 Debug>Object Cloner: Clones selected/moused over object to current mouse position (should probably use the shortcut key rather than this menu item).